Mackenzie Crook’s much-loved sentient scarecrow Worzel Gummidge is back for another BBC One one-off special this Christmas.

-Last Christmas saw the reintroduction of a beloved children’s character to the small screen: Worzel Gummidge, a living scarecrow on Scatterbrook Farm, was introduced to contemporary viewers in a festive two-parter on BBC One.
+Last Christmas saw the reintroduction of the beloved children’s character of Scatterbrook Farm, brought to life for contemporary viewers in a festive two-parter on BBC One.

 The third feature-length episode reunites animated scarecrow Worzel Gummidge with orphans Susan and John.
 The episode, titled “Saucy Nancy,” is named after a brand new character whom the gang meet in a scrapyard.